Theosis: The True Purpose of Human Life

-Theosis: The True Purpose of Human Life is a book written by Archimandrite George (Kapsanis) in 2006 at the Holy Monastery of Gregoriou on Mount Athos.
-First published in 1992, the book explores the concept of theosis (deification), the Eastern Orthodox understanding of deification and divinization, as the ultimate purpose of human life.
+Theosis: The True Purpose of Human Life is a monographic book written by Archimandrite George (Kapsanis) in the Gregoriou Monastery on Mount Athos, Greece.
+The book explores the concept of theosis, the Eastern Orthodox understanding of deification, as the ultimate purpose of human life.

-The author presents Theosis as the original goal of Christian Life, emphasizing that union with God and participation in the Kingdom of God is the intended spiritual path for all human beings.
-The book has been translated and republished multiple times, with subsequent editions released in 1997, 2001, and 2006.
+The author proclaims that union with God and His Kingdom is the intended path for all humans.
+The book received a total of four edition: 1992, 1997, 2001, and 2006.
 Archimandrite George was also involved in translating the works into other languages.

 Author

+Gregoriou Monastery, where Archimandrite George lived.

-The author or Theosis: The True Purpose of Human Life is Archimandrite George (Kapsanis), who is a respected figure in the Eastern Orthodox Church.
-He served as the Abbot of the Holy Monastery of Gregoriou on Mount Athos from 1974 until his repose in 2014.
-Under his leadership, the monastery experienced a spiritual revival and became known for its Theological clarity and pastoral care, particularly in articulating core Orthodox teachings for modern readers.
+The author of Theosis is Archimandrite George (Kapsanis).
+He served as the abbot of Gregoriou Monastery on Mount Athos from 1974 until his repose in 2014.

-In his reflections, Archimandrite George emphasized the profound joy and fulfillment found in communion with Jesus Christ. was especially recognized for his work on the concept of theosis, or deification, which he viewed as central to Orthodox Christian life and salvation.
-He was known for emphasizing the personal relationship between God and human beings and the role of grace in transforming the human person through ascetic practice, prayer, and participation in the sacraments.
-He recounted the words of a monk, Father Symeon, who, shortly after his repose, was asked about his state and replied, "Now I'm with Christ."
+In his reflections, Archimandrite George discusses the profound joy and fulfillment he receives in communion with Christ.
+He often spoke about the personal relationship between God and humans, and the role of grace in transforming the human person through ascetic practice, prayer, and participation in Orthodox sacraments.
+He recounted the words of a monk, Father Symeon, who, shortly after his repose, was asked about his state and replied, "Now I'm with Christ".
 Archimandrite George reflected this sentiment, stating:"When you're with Christ, it's wonderful.
 No matter where you are, Athens, Thessaloniki, the Holy Mountain.
-It really is wonderful to be with Christ, wherever you are."His writings and teachings were deeply rooted in the Patristic tradition and aimed at making ancient Orthodox theology accessible to contemporary audiences.
-Theosis: The True Purpose of Human Life originated as a lecture given by Archimandrite George in the early 1990s and was later published and translated into several languages, such as English, Russian, Serbian, Hungarian, Arabic, Bulgarian, Finnish, Spanish, and German, reflecting its popularity in Orthodox circles worldwide.
+It really is wonderful to be with Christ, wherever you are."His writings and teachings were established in the patristic tradition.
+Theosis originated as a lecture given by Archimandrite George in the early 1990s and was later published and translated into several languages.

 Content

-The work discusses the Eastern Orthodox theological concept of theosis as a central aspect of human spiritual life.
-The book presents the view that human life is oriented toward participation in God’s divine nature.
-It is based on lectures delivered by Archimandrite George (Kapsanis) and later compiled into book form.
-The work draws on biblical texts and the writings of early Church Fathers.
+The book discusses the Eastern Orthodox theological concept of theosis as a central aspect of human spiritual life.
+The book presents the view that human life is oriented toward participation in God's divine nature.